number-25/MotifScanner.jl/workbook.md

 * PWM/enrichment using a vector of motifs of size k
 * Unbiased PWM/enrichment using all possible nmers of size k
+* Normalize for nucleotide content e.g. A/T rich?